qqrm/cardputer-wallet/docs/SETUP.md

 ## Host tooling

 The host-side crates (`host-cli` and `shared`) target the standard Rust toolchain.
+The consolidated `./scripts/dev-check.sh` helper now runs the fast host-target firmware checks (`cargo clippy -p firmware --all-targets --features firmware-bin` and `cargo test -p firmware --lib --target x86_64-unknown-linux-gnu --features firmware-bin`) before touching the Xtensa environment, so you can still catch most regressions even if the Espressif toolchain is not yet installed.

-After installing the Espressif toolchain with `espup` and sourcing the generated environment script, you can run the consolidated validation flow:
+To add the Xtensa coverage, install the Espressif toolchain and source the generated environment script before invoking the helper:

 ```bash
 source "$HOME/export-esp.sh"